What is the deadline to order my AP Exams?

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
-To view the exam calendar, click HERE.
+View the national calendar at the link below.

 Fee reductions are available to students who are currently on the Free and Reduced Lunch Program.
 If you are currently on the Free and Reduced Lunch Program, the fee is $5 per test.
-In order to register for AP® tests at the reduced price, please complete the application available at the link below and submit it to Mrs. Perez-Ibarra no later than October 29th.
+In order to register for AP® tests at the reduced price, please complete the application available at the link below and submit it to Ms Ward at email@example.com no later than November 2.
 If your application is approved, you will receive a Fee Reduction Code.
 Once you receive your code you will be able to register on the APTS payment website at the reduced amount.
 Code usage is verified with APTS.
-Deadline to register using the fee reduction is November 1, 2019.
+Deadline to register using the fee reduction is the same as the regular deadlines.

 What if I have an Individualized Education Plan (IEP) or 504 plan?